-- In the 1800s, Black women had fewer opportunities for formal nurse training but still served as contract nurses during the war - Curtis served as a contract nurse - Assigned by the Surgeon General to recruit Black "immune" nurses - Curtis also served as a nurse after the Galveston hurricane (1900) and San Francisco earthquake (1906)
+- In the 1800s, Black women had fewer opportunities for formal nurse training but still served as contract nurses during the war - Curtis served as a contract nurse - Prominent in Washington, D.C. as husband Dr. Austin Maurice Curtis was superintendent of Freedman's Hospital there - Assigned by the Surgeon General to recruit Black "immune" nurses - Immunity wasn't well understood and two of the recruited nurses died of typhoid in Cuba - After serving in the war, Curtis served as a nurse after the Galveston hurricane (1900) and San Francisco earthquake (1906)